-Beginning July 15, we will be issuing a limited number of day-use parking passes to Chelan PUD customers and/or County residents for use at Daroga, Lincoln Rock and Wenatchee Confluence State Parks.
+Starting July 15, we began issuing a limited number of day-use parking passes to Chelan PUD customers and/or County residents for use at Daroga, Lincoln Rock and Wenatchee Confluence State Parks.
 These parks belong to Chelan County PUD and are managed by Washington State Parks.

 The Parking Pass is a proposed Public Power Benefit.
 It is currently a pilot study, not a permanent program.
 If you participate we will be asking you to do a few survey questions for us during the 18-month pilot study.